EshikaP1/Student2/_posts/2023-09-26-23-Planning_out_the week5.md

 type: plans
 ---

-#
+# Basic Plans
-- work on completing all of the hacks with your team Monday, Tuesday, Wednesday: Work on hacks
+- work on completing all of the hacks with your team -Monday, Tuesday, Wednesday: Work on hacks
-Thursday: work with team
+-Thursday: work with team
-Firday: present to Mr.Lopez
+-Firday: present to Mr.Lopez